Book An Appointment

 4. Newspaper/Dot Test;

 Another test you can do is the fog test.
 This involves checking how long it takes for fog to clear from a diamond or moissanite.
-Usually they should only remain foggy for a seconds before clearing up.
-If the gemstone remains fogged up for a period there’s a chance that its an imitation.
+Usually, they should only remain foggy for a few seconds before clearing up.
+If the gemstone remains fogged up for a period there’s a chance that it’s an imitation.

 It’s important to remember that while these tests can provide insights they are not foolproof.
-For a assessment of authenticity its recommended to have your diamond professionally tested by a jeweler or, at a gemological laboratory.
+For an assessment of authenticity, it’s recommended to have your diamond professionally tested by a jeweler or, at a gemological laboratory.